Skip to content

 1. Navigate to the Data Fields tab.

-2. Select the data field to be edited and click on the Edit button to make any changes to the existing configurations.
+2. Select the data field you wish to edit and click the Edit button to make any changes to the existing configurations.

-3. After making all the necessary changes, click on the checkmark to save them.
+3. After making all the necessary changes, click the checkmark to save them.

 Search For a Data Field